The Cambridge First exam is composed of four parts:

 Open Cloze.
 You are given a short text, and with it, empty spaces with which you need to insert the correct word that goes in the space.
 The words that go in the spaces will not be hard-to-know-words, rather, you will need to analyse the text (both before and after the space), and do a grammatical analysis of the text in order to determine which word fits the gap.

 Word Formation.
 Another short text will be displayed, and words to the right of the page (aligned with the numbers) are also displayed.
 You need to analyse the text (both before and after the gap) to determine grammatically, how to change the word given for it to fit grammatically in the gap.
-Noun to adjective, adjective to adverb etc.
+Noun to an adjective, adjective to adverb etc.

 Key Word Transformation.
 You will be given up to six pairs of sentences.
-Each sentence in the pair has the exact same meaning but is being expressed in a different manner.
+Each sentence in the pair has the exact same meaning but is being expressed differently.
 The first sentence in the pair is fully intact, but two to six words are removed from the second sentence, and you are given a word for each pair of sentences.
 You must not change the word given.
 You must use between two and six words (including the word given) to make the second sentence synonymous (the same) with the first sentence.

 About this course:

-- This course “Cambridge First – Reading and use of English 1 - 4” is specifically designed to help those of whom are studying to pass the Cambridge First exam.
+- This course “Cambridge First – Reading and Use of English 1 - 4” is specifically designed to help those of whom are studying to pass the Cambridge First exam.
 This course is only focused on parts 1 - 4 of part one (the first quarter of the exam).
 Those parts being: multiple-choice-cloze, open-cloze, word-formation and key-word-transformations.
 These four sections of the exam require basic grammatical knowledge from the student wishing to pass this exam.
 This course uses an inductive method to help the student not only ascertain the correct answers but also fully understand as to the why and how he/she ascertained the answer.
 By doing this comprehensive course you will fully understand the basic mechanics to the first four parts of the FCE.
 All the material in this course was created by English Reservoir and the content is completely original and is designed to mimic the actual contents of the FCE exam while also providing you with the necessary guidance to understanding the mechanics of its contents.

 What does this course focus on?